 Final rinse: This part is very important to minimize those lectins and phytates and gas-producing sugars.
 Rinse VERY WELL after 24 hours and put in your Instant Pot or pressure cooker.
 Your beans are ready to roll.

 Step 2: Pressure Cook in Instant Pot or Pressure Cooker

 Cooking the beans under pressure versus on the stove top (which I did for years) makes a huge difference in locking in flavor, nutritional value and digestibility.
-I have only done this specific method in my Instant Pot and not a regular pressure cooker.
+I have only done this specific method in my Instant Pot and not a regular pressure cooker, even though we have this nice one that works on the stove.
+For me, the Instant Pot is just easier to deal with.
 I believe the timing for both a pressure cooker and Instant Pot should be the same, but for your safety, please research the conversion if you are unsure.
 However -- and this is key -- I also do a one hour finish on the stovetop to reduce the water content and increase the creaminess.

 Once your well-soaked, clean beans are in the Instant Pot or pressure cooker, fill water to the max line.
 Unless you are only cooking a small amount of beans, this should work well.
 Otherwise just fill the pot with water 5-6 inches above the bean line (don't exceed max fill line).

 Add 1/2 to 3/4 cup of olive oil or avocado oil.
 I'm not kidding here.
 I learned this from my mom -- the best bean maker in the universe -- and it makes your beans crazy creamy.
 Try it.
 See how you like it.

 Set your Instant Pot to pressure cook for 4 hours.

 Transfer everything (carefully) to a stovetop pot and bring to a boil.
 Reduce heat to a medium simmer and add plenty of salt (a few big pinches or shakes should do, or you can salt to taste).
 Stir often to prevent sticking to bottom or clumping.